 Most fluids are described by the Navier-Stokes equation.
 Simplifications or approximations are often needed to extract the physics from this complicated equation.
 Topics covered include: static fluids, pressure and surfaces; the Euler equation, d’Alembert’s paradox, Bernoulli’s equation and circulation; viscosity, damping and the Reynolds number; boundary layers and turbulence; waves and sound propagation.
 Prerequisite(s): A PHY 320 and A MAT 214.

 A broad survey of the phenomena of solid state physics.
-Symmetry restrictions on physical properties; electronic and vibrational band structures in crystalline metals, semiconductors, and insulators; electronic properties include transport and optical properties; superconductivity.
-Suggested for Honors students, though assignments and grading are not quite at the graduate level.
-Prerequisite(s): A PHY 440 and 460.
+Symmetries of crystals and diffraction from periodic structures; vibrational states and electronic band structures in crystalline metals, semiconductors, and insulators; thermal, transport and optical properties of solids.
+A PHY 487 is suggested for Honors students, though assignments and grading are not quite at the graduate level.
+Prerequisite(s): A PHY 440 and A PHY 460.

 A PHY 497 Research and/or Independent Study (1-3)

 Research and/or independent study under the direct supervision of a faculty member with whom the student has made an arrangement.
 Ambitious students are encouraged to engage in an activity that broadens their experience considerably beyond that of conventional course work.
 A written report is submitted on the work of each semester.
 May be repeated for credit.
 S/U graded.

 A PHY 498 Honors Seminar in Physics (3)